 The F-35 Lightning II Joint Strike Fighter (JSF) program is the single largest military program in history.
 The United States alone intends to buy a total of 2,443 aircraft for an estimated US$323 billion.
-While the United States is the primary customer and financial backer, the United Kingdom, Italy, the Netherlands, Canada, Turkey, Australia, Norway and Denmark have agreed to contribute US$4.375 billion toward the development costs of the program.
-Total development costs are estimated at more than US$40 billion (underwritten largely by the United States), while the purchase of an estimated 2,400 aircraft is expected to cost an additional US$200 billion.
+While the United States is the primary customer and financial backer, the United Kingdom, Italy, the Netherlands, Canada, Turkey, Australia, Norway, Denmark, Japan, Israel and more recently South Korea have joined the program.
 The nine major partner nations plan to acquire over 3,100 F-35s through to 2035.

 Quickstep's participation in the JSF program

 In November 2009 Quickstep announced the signing of a Memorandum of Understanding (MoU) with Northrop Grumman and Lockheed Martin Corporation to manufacture advanced composite parts for the F-35 Lightning II Joint Strike Fighter aircraft over the estimated 20 year life of the program.